 The clip's length on the Timeline will change to reflect the new speed.
-If you've changed video speed, the video clips will be marked with a star icon.
+If you change the speed of a video clip, it will be marked with the FX icon.

 Fading video

 In the editing tools, you can add smooth fades to the beginning or the end of a clip.
 For videos and images, you can use fading simultaneously with animated transitions.
 For audio clips, you can create a smooth crossfade effect between songs.